martindbp/merkl/docs/README_template.md

 Arguments can be passed to the pipeline through the `run` command.
 See [clize](https://clize.readthedocs.io/en/stable/) for more information on how to pass parameters from the command line.

-To specify that results should be cached, `--cache` option can be supplied.
-If we run the pipeline twice with this parameter, the values will now be cached, which is indicated by green hashes in the graph.
+By default, all computed outputs are cached, unless the `--no-cache` option is supplied.
+If we run the pipeline a second time, we can see that the hashes turn green, which indicates that the values are already in the cache.
 Changing the code in `task2`, for example by changing the `2` to a `3`, we can see that the output value is not cached anymore:

 <table>